 Money’s too tight to mention.
 So it’s vital that we spend what we have on what really matters to a school – improving teaching and learning and CPD.
+This is why research in schools is so important and a growing topic.

 But it’s easier to say this than to do it and there have been claims about innovations in teaching that have later been proved wrong – including the very popular ‘Brain Gym’ and ‘Learning Styles’ ideas that were taken up by hundreds of schools in recent years.
 And at least these were just practical ideas that took up teacher time – when you introduce technology into the classroom you have to factor in other costs as well.